genital-autonomy-collective/genital-autonomy-collective.github.io/source/index.md

 unprotected.
 This case could establish the **first-ever constitutional protection for intersex bodily autonomy**.
 But there’s a catch:

-**The case will be dismissed unless a qualified intersex plaintiff comes forward within the next 30 days.**
+** Unless a qualified intersex plaintiff steps forward in the next 30 days, this case may lose its power to set precedent for intersex rights.**

-This is our only current legal pathway to challenge Oregon’s binary and exclusionary system.
-Without an intersex voice, the courts will throw out the case -- not because it lacks merit, but because the right person hasn’t yet been heard.
+This is our only active legal challenge to Oregon’s binary and exclusionary system.
+Without an intersex plaintiff, the case may move forward—but it will likely fail to secure protections for intersex people, and this constitutional opportunity could be lost.

 ## Who We Need